Super (2005 film): Plot

 According to the video, it is revealed that Sasha was murdered.
 Akhil lies to the cops that he is not in the video, and Abraham says that Akhil is not a thief.
 Sonu follows Akhil to the Biker's Club.
 Akhil and Sonu realize that the Biker's Club owner Mama was responsible for their robberies and Sasha's death.
 Sasha was at the club late, where she found out that Mama's men were the ones who told them to rob the diamonds.
 The goons planned to kill the trio (Akhil, Sonu, and Sasha) right after they succeed in the robbery.
 Sasha tried to escape, but the goons killed her and make Akhil and Sonu believe that she committed suicide.
-After learning the truth, Sonu apologizes and reconciles with Akhil, but Mama reveals he kidnapped Siri and tells Akhil and Sonu to rob the same diamonds which they were supposed to rob in Mumbai.
+After learning the truth, Sonu apologizes and reconciles with Akhil, but Mama reveals he kidnapped Siri and tells Akhil and Sonu to rob the same diamonds which they were supposed to rob in Goa.

 Akhil and Sonu successfully rob the diamonds by blowing up underneath the truck carrying the diamonds (inspired by The Italian Job) and falling into the sea.
 Akhil dives into the ocean and retrieves the diamonds.
 The cops chase Sonu and Akhil on motorboats.
 One of the cops shoots Sonu, who falls into the ocean.
 Akhil does not stop and heads over to Mama's place.
 Akhil gets hold of Sonu, who is actually alive and was wearing a bulletproof vest.
 Sonu saves Siri from Mama's clutches.
 Akhil and Sonu manage to kill everyone and keep the diamonds.
 Abraham finally draws Sonu's picture, but the police do not believe Abraham and that the police captain already got transferred to another town.
 Akhil and Sonu give a diamond to Abraham and tell him to draw a picture of Akhil and Siri.